code-423n4/2022-12-tigris-findings/data/Faith-G.md

 }
 ```

 However, this mapping is not used anywhere else in the code.
-Here are all the instances where it should be used (all in the `PairsContract` contract).
+Here are all the instances where it should be used to save gas (all in the `PairsContract` contract).
 All the instances are the same, so I'll show one example and just list the other functions out.

 Example - [`updateAssetLeverage()`](https://github.com/code-423n4/2022-12-tigris/blob/main/contracts/PairsContract.sol#L73):
 ```